dmcquay/typed-config/README.md

 }
 ```

+Then from other files, you read config by importing `config.ts`.

 The apiBaseUrl key will be a string type, isDev a bool and maxWidgetCount a number.
 TypeScript will be aware of this.

 If any of the following validations fails, it will throw with a helpful message: